FENECON Commercial 50 — Assembly and Operating Instructions

 Clicking on the icon (down arrow) displays a more detailed error description depending on the error. |

-In the example above, an incorrect reference for the network counter was intentionally entered for test purposes, which is why the controller fails to run.
+In the example above, an incorrect reference for the grid meter was intentionally entered for test purposes, which is why the controller execution fails.

 |